erni-proger/Banana-Run-Game/README.md

 # Banana-Run-Game
 # Control:
-# Hover your mouse over the trees and prees the space bar to create a creeper.
+# Hover your mouse over the trees and press the space bar to create a creeper.